RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Add diced apples, butter, sugar, and cinnamon to a saucepan; cook over medium heat 8–10 minutes until soft.
+Add diced apples, butter, sugar, and cinnamon to a saucepan; cook over medium heat 8 to 10 minutes until soft.

-Blend to a smooth purée; cool completely.
+Blend to a smooth puree and cool completely.
 Reserve 50 g for ganache and 200 g for confit.

 Bring to a full boil and cook 1 minute, whisking.
-Pour into a shallow dish, press film on surface, and chill until set.
+Pour into a shallow dish, press film on the surface, and chill.

 Heat cream until steaming (do not boil).
-Pour over chopped white chocolate, add apple purée and cinnamon; rest 1 minute.
+Pour over white chocolate, add apple puree and cinnamon; rest 1 minute.

 Blend with an immersion blender until glossy.
-Cover and chill 10–12 hours or overnight.
+Cover and chill 10 to 12 hours or overnight.

-Whip briefly with a hand mixer until just thick enough to hold a spatula.
+Whip briefly until just thick enough to hold a spatula.

 Pulse almond flour and icing sugar, then sift fine.
 Whip egg whites to soft peaks; stream in caster sugar and whip to glossy stiff peaks.

-Pipe a ring of whipped ganache on one shell; pipe a small dollop of apple confit in the centre.
+Pipe a ring of whipped ganache on one shell; pipe a small dollop of apple confit in the center.
 Cap with a second shell.

 Chill overnight to mature.
 Bring to cool room temperature before serving.